 The financial statements, except for cash flow information, have been prepared on an accruals basis and are based on the historical cost convention.
-The amounts presented in the financial statements have been rounded to the nearest dollar.
+The amounts presented in the financial statements have been rounded to the nearest

-The financial statements were authorised for issue by the Directors on 12th March 2024.
+The financial statements were authorised for issue by the Directors on 30 April 2025.